KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 `KeyboardInputViewController` will automatically create a `StandardKeyboardInputSetProvider` when the extension is started.
 You can use it as is or replace it with a custom provider.

-Implementing a secondary action provider is easy.
-You can inherit `BaseSecondaryCalloutActionProvider` to get started.

 ## Input set vs. keyboard layout